 Rarely, cricopharyngeal muscle or esophageal pathology may cause a phlegmy sensation when the muscle scars, hypertrophies, or becomes chronically spastic or the lining of the esophagus develops a ring, shelf, or stricture.
 Even more rarely, a Zenker's Diverticulum or eosinophilic esophagitis may be present.
 Sometimes, there is esophageal motility problems as well causing phlegm buildup (watch video).
 Lastly, a mass of some kind can cause this mucus sensation.
 Such masses may include cancer, cysts, granulomas, etc.

 Treatment tries to address the underlying cause.
 As an initial exam, a baseline fiberoptic endoscopy is performed to visualize the area of concern.
 With reflux, proton pump inhibitors (ie, Prilosec) are often tried for at least 3-4 weeks though in some people, it may take up to 3-6 months for adequate resolution.
 Should symptoms persist after taking anti-reflux medications for sufficient amount of time, a barium swallow and/or upper esophageal manometry is ordered to assess whether the muscle itself may be abnormal as well as to check for any other physical anatomic abnormalities.
 Additionally, a 24 hour pH probe and multichannel intraluminal impedance testing may be recommended (watch video on how this is performed).
-If the barium swallow comes back abnormal, an EGD may be ordered which is performed by a gastroenterologist.
+If the barium swallow comes back abnormal, an esophagoscopy may need to be performed.

 A simple spit test can also be performed to determine if LPR is present as well.
 This test is currently not FDA approved yet and as such, is a test that is NOT covered by insurance at this time.
 Due to a special arrangement with RDBiomed who performs the testing, this test can be obtained in our office at a discounted price of $125 (compared to normal price of $175).
 Price includes the kit, test supplies, and courier shipping service.
 This test is ONLY offered to current patients of ours.
 If you are not a patient of ours, you can purchase the test online here.
 We recommend the standard 3 sample peptest.